AnandChowdhary/rescuetime-slack/README.md

 More people can be added under the `apiKeys` key in the YAML file.
 For each user, `$API_KEY` is replaced by the API key for their name, stored in GitHub Secrets; for example "Anand Chowdhary" transforms to `API_KEY_ANAND_CHOWDHARY`.
 The `$WEBHOOK` environment variable has the Slack webhook.

+Fork this project and update the YAML configuration and GitHub Secrets to get your own bot.
+You can also customize the bot name and icon in the configuration file (`botName` and `botIcon` respectively).

 ## 👩‍💻 Automation

 A GitHub Actions [workflow](./.github/workflows/deno.yml) runs the following script every day at 8 am UTC to post the message: